The Simpsons: Virtual Springfield

-The Simpsons: Virtual Springfield is a Windows and Macintosh computer game released in 1997 and published by Fox Interactive.
-It allows players to explore the fictional town Springfield featured in the animated television series The Simpsons, and the goal is to collect an entire set of character cards throughout the town.
-The game was developed by Digital Evolution and features dialog by the cast members of the series.
+The Simpsons: Virtual Springfield is a 1997 adventure video game developed by Digital Evolution and published by Fox Interactive for Windows and Macintosh computers.
+The objective of the game is to explore a virtual representation of the fictional town Springfield featured in the animated television series The Simpsons.
+Throughout the town, there are various character cards that the player collects.
+It features dialogue performed by the cast members of the series.
 Critics have given Virtual Springfield mixed reviews.
 The plot and gameplay have been the target of criticism, while the game has been praised for its humor.

 Gameplay

 Virtual Springfield is a first-person adventure game that allows players to explore a 3D simulation of Springfield, the fictional town featured in the animated television series The Simpsons and the home of the Simpson family.
 Many of the familiar locations from the show are present, including Moe's Tavern, Springfield Elementary School, the Kwik-E-Mart, Krustylu Studios, and the Simpsons' house.
 Players can interact with Simpsons characters such as Mr. Burns, Principal Skinner and Ned Flanders in the game.

 Virtual Springfield has the overall goal of collecting an entire set of character cards throughout Springfield.
 To fully do so, the player must unlock hidden areas by obtaining secret items.
 A map of the town is featured that gives instructions to players on where to go so that they can progress through the game.
 Various minigames can be played at certain locations in the game.
 These include some video games that have previously been seen on The Simpsons, such as the boxing game Slugfest that Homer and Bart played in the season one episode "Moaning Lisa".